Rhinoceros Party of Canada candidates in the 1984 Canadian federal election: Winnipeg—Birds Hill: Honest Don Bergen

 Don Bergen described himself as a roofer.
 He ran for the Rhinoceros Party in two federal elections.
+He received 569 votes (1.09%) in 1984, finishing in fifth place against New Democratic Party incumbent Bill Blaikie.

 Alberta

 Bow River: Gordon D. Taylor

-Gordon D. Taylor was a tavern owner who ran against the similarly named incumbent Gordon E. Taylor.
+Gordon D. Taylor was a tavern owner who ran against the similarly named Progressive Conservative incumbent Gordon E. Taylor.
+Gordon D. Taylor received 2,349 votes (4.16%) in 1984, finishing in fourth place while Gordon E. Taylor was reelected.